suyogshigwan/suyogshigwan/README.md

 - 👋 Hi, I’m @suyogshigwan
 - 👀 I’m interested in data modeling,problem solving,storytelling using the data
-- 🌱 I’m currently learning data science & machine learning
+- 🌱 I have learned data analytics,data science & machine learning
 - 💞️ I’m looking to collaborate on any data models assignment or data cleaning freelance assignment
 - 📫 reach me at shigwansuyog@gmail.com for any collabrative assignment & freelance projects